DataKind-DUB/volunteerireland_dd201505/README.md

 ### Install local data (not stored in the repo)

-Data is currently held separately, ask DataKind Dublin leaders where
+Data is currently held separately, ask DataKind Dublin leaders